 Holiday Open House (Hoho)

 - Tuesday, December 11, 2018 | 5:00 pm - 7:00 pm

 Join us for our special year-end party, Holiday Open House.
 RSVP now to celebrate the year over great music, hors d’oeuvres, and refreshments.
 Come to meet and mingle with other Friendship Place friends while celebrating the difference we’ve made together this year.
 RSVP: Email Chris Rutledge, email@example.com

 Your Donation Helps End Homelessness!

 Your support for Friendship Place has a lasting impact.
-In 2017, Friendship Place’s programs collectively ended or prevented homelessness for 3,600 people through creative, customized housing solutions, and empowered 290 people experiencing or at risk of homelessness to get jobs through innovative, state-of-the-art job placement services.
+In 2018, our programs ended or prevented homelessness for more than 1,500 people, including 472 children in families and 439 veterans.
+We empowered 226 people experiencing or at risk of homelessness to get jobs through innovative, state-of-the-art job placement services.
+Friendship Place's programs collectively served a total of 3,770 people in 2018.
 Make a donation today in support of our work to end homelessness.